carbon-language/carbon-lang/clang-tools-extra/docs/clang-tidy/checks/google-runtime-memset.rst

 google-runtime-memset
 =====================

-Finds calls to memset with a literal zero in the length argument.
+Finds calls to ``memset`` with a literal zero in the length argument.

 This is most likely unintended and the length and value arguments are swapped.

-Corresponding cpplint.py check name: 'runtime/memset'.
+Corresponding cpplint.py check name: `runtime/memset`.